noah415/CSC366/README.md

 How to run:
 Frontend:
-  Run NPM Install in the Client Directory
+> Run NPM Install in the Client Directory.
-  Run NPM Start
+> Run NPM Start.
-  Navigate to localhost:3000 on your browser
+> Navigate to localhost:3000 on your browser.

 Backend:
-  run "python3 backend.py" in the Backend Directory Must be connected to CalPoly servers for connection to the database
+> Run "python3 backend.py" in the Backend Directory.
+> Must be connected to CalPoly servers for connection to the database.